Archives: Team Members

 Deep Singh

-Deep leads R&D, business, and strategy for Alcyone’s Precision Drug Delivery.
-Deep was part of the founding team at Alcyone and has over 15 years broad experience in precision delivery technology R&D, CSF and CNS transport sciences, regulatory and clinical affairs, business and corporate development, and alliance management.
-Deep holds several patents and publications in precision delivery and CSF management.
-Previously, Deep worked at Accellent (now Integer) in medical technology R&D, manufacturing, and global program management.
+Deep, a founding team member at Alcyone, currently leads Operations, Corporate and Business Development, collaborating closely with the CEO to drive the company’s growth and strategic direction.
+With over 15 years of experience in medtech and biotech, Deep has led R&D for Alcyone’s precision drug delivery platforms and holds several patents and publications in this area, particularly in precision drug delivery and CSF management.
+Prior to Alcyone, Deep worked at Accellent (now Integer) in medical technology R&D, manufacturing, and global program management.
 Deep has also worked at Abbott Bioresearch (now AbbVie) in manufacturing process development, as well as Heamonetics in R&D. Deep has a BS in Biomedical Engineering with a minor in Material Sciences from Worcester Polytechnic Institute, and a Certificate in Project Management from Boston University.

 Bryn Martin, PhD